 As the name suggests, low-light photography is done in situations where there is very little light.
 Usually, it is very difficult to get a good picture of such conditions.
 However, the Nikon D7100 is able to perform really well in this type of environment, hence, it is a good choice for those who often perform low-light photography.

 Yet another thing this camera is well suited for is event photography.
 It can come in handy at many different events, such as sports where there is a lot of movement.
 It is perfect for capturing the players and their actions.
 It is also a good camera for performances and weddings, so each and every moment can be recorded in high resolution.

 What Do I Need To Know Before Buying?

 Before we end this little review, it is important to know a few details.
 These pointers will help provide more information on the Nikon D7100.
 It will also help you when making an important decision about purchasing this camera.

 Getting a lens for this camera will only enhance the experience of using it.
 However, choosing which lens is very important.
 There are a wide variety of lenses to choose from.
 For example, prime, zoom, wide-angle, travel lenses, etc. Each lens has its own specifications, and you should keep your photography style in mind when you opt for one.
 If you cannot decide, it is safest to opt for a general-purpose lens.

-Apart from the wireless adaptor, there are a few more accessories that Nikon has designed for this camera.
+Apart from the wireless adapter, there are a few more accessories Nikon has designed for this camera.
 These are a rechargeable lithium-ion battery, a multi-power battery pack, and a stereo microphone.
-Each one of these accessories has been designed for the Nikon D7100.
+Each of these accessories has been designed for the Nikon D7100.